Xijiang1997/BOOST-Ising/README.md

 We use `MouseOB dataset` (Spatial Transcriptomics assay of a slice of Mouse Olfactory Bulb) as an example.
 This dataset can be found in data file.

+Make sure you have installed R packages 'mclust', 'Rcpp' and 'edgeR'.

 Firstly, we need to load data and functions

 ```r